Random matrices in service of ML footprint: ternary random features with no performance loss: Introduction

 As shall be seen subsequently, (random) neural networks are, to a large extent, connected to \emph{kernel matrices} of the form (\ref{eq:def_RF_kernel}).
 More specifically, the classification or regression performance at the output of random neural networks are functionals of random matrices that fall into the wide class of kernel random matrices.
 Perhaps more surprisingly, this connection still exists for \emph{deep neural networks} which are (i) randomly initialized and (ii) trained with gradient descent, as testified by the recent works on \emph{neural tangent kernels} \citep{jacot2018neural}, by considering the ``infinitely many neurons'' limit, that is, the limit where the network widths of all layers go to infinity simultaneously.
 This close connection between neural networks and kernels has triggered a renewed interest for the theoretical investigation of deep neural networks from various perspectives, including optimization \citep{du2019gradient,chizat2019lazy}, generalization \citep{allen2018learning,arora2019fine,bietti2019inductive}, and learning dynamics \citep{lee2019wide,advani2020high,liao2018dynamics}.
 These works shed new light on the theoretical understanding of deep neural network models and specifically demonstrate the significance of studying networks with random weights and their associated kernels to assess the mechanisms underlying more elaborate deep networks.

-In this article, we consider the random features kernel of the type (\ref{eq:def_RF_kernel}), which can also be seen as the limiting kernel of a single-hidden-layer neural network with a random first layer.
-By assuming a high-dimensional Gaussian Mixture Model (GMM) for the data $\{{\bf x}_i\}_{i=1}^n$ with ${\bf x}_i \in \mathbb{R}^p$, we show that the \emph{centered} kernel matrix\footnote{Left-~and right-multiplying the kernel matrices by ${\bf P}$ is equivalent to center the data in the kernel feature space, which is a common practice in kernel learning and plays a crucial role in multidimensional scaling \citep{joseph1978multidimensional} and kernel PCA \citep{schlkopf1998nonlinear}.
+In this article, we consider the random feature kernel of the type (\ref{eq:def_RF_kernel}), which can also be seen as the limiting kernel of a single-hidden-layer neural network with a random first layer.
+By assuming a high-dimensional Gaussian Mixture Model (GMM) for the data $\{{\bf x}_i\}_{i=1}^n$ with ${\bf x}_i \in \mathbb{R}^p$, we show that the \emph{centered} kernel matrix\footnote{Left-~and right-multiplying the kernel matrices by ${\bf P}$ is equivalent to centering the data in the kernel feature space, which is a common practice in kernel learning and plays a crucial role in multidimensional scaling \citep{joseph1978multidimensional} and kernel PCA \citep{schlkopf1998nonlinear}.
 In the remainder of this paper, whenever we use kernel matrices, they are considered to have been centered in this way.}

-is asymptotically (as $n,p \to \infty$ with $p/n \to c \in (0,\infty)$) equivalent, in a spectral sense, to another kernel matrix $\tilde {\bf K}$ which depends on the GMM data statistics and the generalized Gaussian moments $\mathbb{E}[\sigma'(z)], \mathbb{E}[\sigma''(z)]$ of the activation function $\sigma(\cdot)$, but is \emph{independent} of the specific law of the i.i.d.\@ entries of the random vector ${\bf w}$, as long as they are of zero mean and unit variance.
+is asymptotically (as $n,p \to \infty$ with $p/n \to c \in (0,\infty)$) equivalent, in a spectral sense, to another random kernel matrix $\tilde {\bf K}$ which depends on the GMM data statistics and the generalized Gaussian moments $\mathbb{E}[\sigma'(z)], \mathbb{E}[\sigma''(z)]$ of the activation function $\sigma(\cdot)$, but is \emph{independent} of the specific law of the i.i.d.\@ entries of the random vector ${\bf w}$, as long as they are normalized to have zero mean and unit variance.
 As such, one can design novel random features schemes with limiting kernels asymptotically equivalent to the original ${\bf K}$.
 For instance, define

 with ${\bf w}^{ter} \in \mathbb{R}^p$ having i.i.d.\@ entries taking value $w_i^{ter} = 0$ (with probability $\epsilon$) and value

 each with probability $1/2-\epsilon/2$, where $\epsilon \in [0,1)$ represents the \emph{level of sparsity} of ${\bf w}$, and